|Academic Year of Entry||2022/23|

 |Admission to BSocSc Criminology & Sociology / Psychology / Social Work||Bachelor of Social Sciences in Social Work|

-This major is designed for young adults wishing to pursue a career in social work, a helping profession that promotes human and community well-being, underpinned by a commitment to uphold human dignity, social justice and social changes.
+This major is designed for applicants wishing to pursue a career in social work, a helping profession that promotes human and community well-being, underpinned by a commitment to uphold human dignity, social justice and social changes.
 The programme produces social work practitioners who are competent, reflective, and ethical in professional practice.

 To be considered for admission, you must satisfy the General Entrance Requirements.